sinoath/vimTest/myVimSheet.md

 Registers are memory locations vim uses to store yanked and deleted text, or macros<br>
 `"[letter]` - is used to call [letter] register, in NORMAL and VISUAL mode<br>
-so appending to a register call an action like yank, delete or change, the text will be stored in that register<br>
+Appending to a register call an action like yank, delete or change, the text will be stored in that register<br>
 `ctrl-r` - call a register in INSERT mode and write it<br>
 `:reg` - show registers list<br>
 `"[uppercase-letter]` - will **append** the text to the conent of the **letter** register<br>